tavily-ai/tavily-python/README.rst

 Methods
 -------

-- ``basic_search(query, **kwargs)``: Performs a basic search on the Tavily API with the specified query and additional parameters as keyword arguments.
+- ``basic_search(query, **kwargs)``: Performs a basic, smart search optimized for performance (quick response time) the specified query and additional parameters as keyword arguments.

-- ``advanced_search(query, **kwargs)``: Performs an advanced, in-depth search on the Tavily API with the specified query and additional parameters as keyword arguments.
+- ``advanced_search(query, **kwargs)``: Performs an advanced, in-depth search optimized for quality (factual and unbiased) with the specified query and additional parameters as keyword arguments.

 Keyword Arguments
 -----------------